-For your chance to participate in this record breaking attempt come along to our free classes or contact us HERE for more information.
+For your chance to participate in this record breaking attempt come along to our classes or contact us HERE for more information.

 Ceilidh Dancing is HUGE in Scotland, schoolchildren learn it from a young age, most Scottish Weddings have a Ceilidh Dance and there are even Ceilidh Clubs in local bars.
 (See Video Below)